schlothauer-wauer/map-interface/README.md

 * Display a auto resizeable map in HTML/Angular4 application
 * map consists of one tile base layer (for instance OSM)
 * the component provides a layer selection dialog
-  - ~ ~map server should be selectable from a list of provided ones~ ~
   - map can contain one or more additional layers from GeoJSON or WFS sources
   - map can contain custom dynamic layers with application owned object
   - the visibility of layers in the layer dialog is configurable by hosted application